-LNVA has at least a 5-year history of paying at least 100% of the Actuarially Determined Contribution (previously termed the Annual Required Contribution).
+LNVA has at least a 5-year history of paying at least 100% of the aggregate Actuarially Determined Contribution.
+Beginning in 2022, LNVA has been funding at lease the Actually Determined Contribution in the following plan year.

 The Actuarially Determined Contribution is based on a closed amortization period, which means the payment of the Actuarially Determined Contribution each year is projected to bring the plan to a 100% funded position by the end of the amortization period.

-Projections regarding future solvency assume that plan assets earn the assumed rate of return and there are no future changes in the plan provisions or actuarial methods and assumptions, which means that the projections would not reflect any adverse future experience which might impact the plan's funded position.
+GASB 67 and 68 specify that the projections regarding future solvency assume that plan assets earn the assumed rate of return and there are no future changes in the plan provisions or actuarial methods and assumptions, which means that the projections would not reflect any adverse future experience which might impact the plan's funded position.